mmonfils/neighborhood-lab-dsm/front-porch-manual/neighbor-organizing-playbook.md

 # Neighbor Organizing Playbook
 This playbook is a practical step-by-step guide for setting up a self-reliant network.
-Inspired by Maria Pearson's dedication to grassroots community building, this approach avoids red tape and puts the planning directly back in local hands where it belongs.
+This approach avoids red tape and puts the planning directly back in local hands where it belongs.

 ---